mine-cetinkaya-rundel/sta101_f15/Sta101_F15_web/syllabus/index.md

 ### Other learning resources:

-Aside from the [SECC, your TAs and the professor's office hours](/info/#oh), you can also make use of the [Academic Resource Center](http://web.duke.edu/arc).
+Aside from the [your TAs' and the professor's office hours](/info/#oh), you can also make use of the [Academic Resource Center](http://web.duke.edu/arc).

 * * *